joshuabvarghese/Tic_Tac_Toe/README.md

 ## DEMO:
 #### The board will be printed out every time a player makes a move.
 The board will look like this!
-The positions of this 3 x 3 board are same as the **keypad on the right side of your keyboard**.
+The positions of this 3 x 3 board are the same as the **keypad on the right side of your keyboard**.

 #### You just have to input the position(1-9).